 Arpeggios

-Monk embellishes his melody with repeated and constant fills and embellishments, and so many of these melodic inventions are built on arpeggios - outlining the individual notes of the chord in ascending and descending directions with various rhythms.
-Again, let's look at measure 4 which features two "ii - Vs" separated by a half step.
+Monk embellishes the melody with repeated and constant fills and embellishments, and so many of these melodic inventions are built on arpeggios – outlining the individual notes of the chord in ascending and descending directions with various rhythms.
+Again, let’s look at measure 4 which features two “ii – Vs” separated by a half step.

 While the left hand features the use of chord shells, the right hand embellishes the melody by simply outlining the chord tones, ascending, over the minor 7th chords and then resolving down when arriving on the dominant 7th chord.
 For example, on B minor 7, Monk’s right hand plays A (the 7th), D (3rd), F# (5th), A (7th), then (on the E7 chord) G# (3rd) and E (root).
 Monk plays the exact same figure down a half-step over the Bb minor 7th chord and the Eb7.